patik123/patik123/README.md

  I'm Patrick, a computer science student from Slovenia 🇸🇮.

- ✨ In my free time I learn web development and write articles on my blog.
+ ✨ In my free time, I learn web development and write articles on my blog.

 🌍 I like to share my knowledge with anyone who likes to get it.

 🚀 My works:
   - Web app [BiznisBox](https://www.biznisbox.com) - business management system
-  - Mobile application for the School Center Celje
+  - Mobile application for the School Centre Celje

 👨‍💻 I am working on an open-source project [BiznisBox](https://www.biznisbox.com).